ngosm27/ngosm27/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on a flutter project
+- 🌱 I’m currently learning dart and aws
+- 📫 How to reach me: ngo.susan.m@gmail.com

 <!--
 **ngosm27/ngosm27** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.